- Daily Info over Christmas

 Make it BOIL.
 You want to reduce this down to a sticky thick dark syrup.

-While you are making it boil (immediately) add 1 cinamon stick, 3 cloves, 1 bay leaf, loads or grated nutmeg, 1 cardamom pod and half a vanilla pod, split down the middle (if you have one - makes a nice flavour though).
+While you are making it boil (immediately) add 1 cinamon stick, 3 cloves, 1 bay leaf, loads of grated nutmeg, 1 cardamom pod and half a vanilla pod, split down the middle (if you have one).

 Before you made it boil, preferably ensure that the sugar is dissolved.
 Making it boil will help with this in most circumstances.